Vinnie Pasquantino Player Props: Royals vs. Giants

-Vinnie Pasquantino -- 1-for-4 with an RBI in his most recent game -- will be in action for the Kansas City Royals versus the San Francisco Giants, with Alex Cobb on the mound, on April 7 at 4:35 PM ET.
+On Sunday, Vinnie Pasquantino (coming off going 1-for-4 with a double) and the Kansas City Royals face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 4:05 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Blue Jays.
+In his most recent game he had a one-hit showing (1-for-4) against the Giants.

 Vinnie Pasquantino Game Info & Props vs. the Giants